Ross-logger/ProHiredUsers/README.md

 ## Technologies Used 🛠️

 - **Python**: The core programming language for the service.
-- **Flask**: A lightweight web framework that powers the REST API.
+- **FastAPI**: A lightweight web framework that powers the REST API and asynchronous operations.
 - **SQLAlchemy**: ORM for database interactions.
 - **Alembic**: Database migration tool.
 - **PostgreSQL**: The relational database used for storing user data.
 - **Docker**: Used for containerization of the application.
-- **GitLab CI/CD**: Continuous integration and deployment pipeline for automated testing and deployment.
+- **GitLab CI/CD**: Continuous integration and deployment pipeline for automated testing and deployment.**